An air-gapped AI code assistant that actually runs offline

 How SourceVault runs fully offline

-The standard installers download the release and models from the network, so for environments with no outbound path the Enterprise tier ships an offline bundle — the air-gapped install and the models together.
+The standard installers download the release and models from the network, so for environments with no outbound path the Enterprise tier ships an offline bundle containing the air-gapped install and the models together.
 License keys are verified offline in the dashboard, with no phone-home.
-Answers cite exact file and line ranges, and git history and commit messages are indexed alongside code, so "why was this changed?" gets a grounded answer without any of that history leaving your network.
+Answers cite exact file and line ranges, and git history and commit messages are indexed alongside code, so "why was this changed?" gets a real answer without any of that history leaving your network.
 The full capability list covers the rest.

 Governance: Sentinel, the enforcement layer